 Gadsden State Skills Training Division grant recipient

-Gadsden, Ala. – The Alabama Department of Child Abuse and Neglect Prevention joined local and state leaders to present a check in the amount of $1,521,900 to local grantee organizations in Alabama’s Fourth Congressional District.
-The Skills Training Division at Gadsden State Community College was one of those grant recipients.
+Gadsden, Ala. – The Alabama Department of Child Abuse and Neglect Prevention is joining local and state leaders to present a check in the amount of $2,028,600 to local grantee organizations in Alabama’s Fourth Congressional District.
+The Skills Training Division at Gadsden State Community College is one of those grant recipients.
 The check presentation will be Feb.
 15 at 10 a.m. in the Alabama State House in Montgomery.

 The Department of Child Abuse and Neglect Prevention, also known as the Children’s Trust Fund, provides annual funding to programs across the state dedicated to the prevention of child abuse and neglect.